ValentinFunk/Pointshop2-Docs/developer/modules.rst

 Putting it all together: The blueprint
 ======================================

 The only thing left to do now is to link the item to the menu and register it with the modules.
 This is done within sh_module.lua.
-Simply define all of your components in a :lua:class`Blueprint`.
+Simply define all of your components in a :lua:class:`Blueprint`.

 Example: